isomerpages/cris-precise/_for-collaborators/Research Programmes/Phase III: SG INSIGHT.md

 <p>Furthermore, the falling costs of genetic sequencing and information technology
-may mean that it may soon make economic and clinical sense for each patient’s entire genome to be sequenced once and analysed as needed across their lifetime, a concept we team as SOAR (Sequence Once, Analyse Repeatedly).</p>
+may mean that it may soon make economic and clinical sense for each patient’s entire genome to be sequenced once and analysed as needed across their lifetime, a concept we term as SOAR (Sequence Once, Analyse Repeatedly).</p>
 <h3><strong>Phase III Goals</strong></h3>
 <ol data-tight="true" class="tight">
 <li>